MetalnAlloys/mlops-test/README.md

 3. A running Docker daemon
 4. It also requires a small tool called `envsubst` but it is assumed as pre-installed on a standard Linux
-5. Python3
+5. Python

-Clone the repo and follow the steps;
+Clone the repo and follow these steps;

 ### Step 1: Train the ML model